th-in-gs/THObserversAndBinders/ReadMe.md

 - Code is no longer messy.
 Observer functionality is easy to set up and tear down, and the observation itself is neatly encapsulated in clean blocks or action methods.
 - Observation lifetime management is really easy.
 The observation is just an object, and managing the lifetime of objects is intuitive.
 - It feels nice and looks clean in use.
 No messy prefixed methods etc.
---- Okay, I'll admit there is a little bit of monkeying with analysis of selectors and casting of blocks in `THObserver`'s implementation, but it's nicely encapsulated, and the code is reasonably straightforward.
+-- Okay, I'll admit there is a little bit of monkeying with analysis of selectors and casting of blocks in `THObserver`'s implementation, but it's nicely encapsulated, and the code is reasonably straightforward.

 On top of that, it seemed like it would be pretty easy to write a straightforward binding mechanism with a similar API, so I did.
 The THBinder object represents a binding, and is easy to construct and manage (see the [binding](#binding) examples).
 You can optionally supply an NSValueTransformer or a block to run the value through.
-Lifetime is managed simiarly to THObserver - it'll stop binding when it's released, and theres also a '-stopBinding' method.
+Lifetime is managed similarly to THObserver - it'll stop binding when it's released, and theres also a '-stopBinding' method.

 ## How to use it